enqueuezero/site/content/asgi.md

 My explanation is that in the essence of asynchronous programming it's all about [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation).
 We implement lazy evaluation by wrapping the logic into a callable and evaluate later.

-The first callable in fact is not asynchronous function at all.
+The first callable is not an asynchronous function at all.
 It's the similar thing like WSGI app.
 The extra callable reflects the awkward (but practical) thinking of asynchronous programming.
 It must not contain any blocking calls.

-Such design allows the data being sent and received at any time, and hence supports the asynchronous programming.
+Such design allows the data being sent and received at any time and hence supports the asynchronous programming.

 ## Conclusions

-ASGI is a next kin of WSGI.
+ASGI is the next kin of WSGI.
 The specification defines a two-callable API in between web servers and asynchronous web applications.
-Its primary goal is to support HTTP, WebSocket and more web standard protocols.
+Its primary goal is to support HTTP, WebSocket, and more web standard protocols.

 ## References